autumn-info-442a/team-b/hw4.md

   - Search
     - The search function is a controller that will handle user input for the search of a county that the user is looking for.
 Enabling the users to find search results.
     - Controller resides only on the client
+    - Code Snippet:
+    ```
+    /*
+     * Accepts a String input representing a county name
+     * Returns an array of county information based on the counties that match the search term
+    */
+    function search(searchTerm) {
+      //TO-DO: return counties with name that match search term
+      return counties;
+    }
+    ```
   - saveLocation
     - The saveLocation function is a controller that will save a location to a user&#39;s UserStorage Model
     - Controller resides only on the client